nasirlukman/nasirlukman.github.io/_posts/2021-08-01-Earthquake-Playthrough-01.md

 We must be cautious with the units of each variable in our data, which in this case are as follows :
 - x and y coordinates in decimal degrees
-- depths in kilometer below sea level
+- depths in kilometers below sea level
 - magnitude in Moment Magnitude (Mw)

-> We may be familiar with *Ritcher Scale* as the unit of earthquake magnitude.
-Since there are a few proven inaccuracies in *Ritcher Scale* most seismology authorities reported their magnitude in *Moment Magnitude*.
-These two unit measures earthquake magnitude in base ten logarithmic scale and the difference between the unit is quite low.
+> We may be familiar with *the Ritcher Scale* as the unit of earthquake magnitude.
+Since there are a few proven inaccuracies in *the Ritcher Scale* most seismology authorities reported their magnitude in *Moment Magnitude*.
+These two units measure earthquake magnitude in base ten logarithmic scale and the difference between the units is quite low.
 Consult [wikipedia](https://en.wikipedia.org/wiki/Seismic_magnitude_scales) for more information about this.

 # Map plot with `Basemap`